nyaamara/rice/README.md

 # rice
-Collection of rice-related things I use, e.g. startpages, CSS, etc.
+Collection of my rice and rice-related things.
-Also used for general backup purposes.